zhaohappy/libmedia/README_en.md

 Currently, this project only supports using webpack for compilation and packaging.

-Here's how to compile the AVPlayer tool
+Here's how to compile the AVPlayer and AVTranscoder tool

 ```shell